 In 1911, with the proceeds from his illustrations for Treasure Island, the artist N.C.
 Wyeth purchased 18 acres of land near the village of Chadds Ford, Pennsylvania.
 Possessed, he said, of “the most glorious sight in the township,” Wyeth built his home and studio on a hill overlooking the valley—setting down roots which have nourished a family of extraordinary creativity for more than a century.

 The house and studio, located five minutes from the museum, retain much of their original character.
-The main studio, with its spectacular Palladian-style north window, still contains many of the props that were essential to the work of an illustrator, including a birch-bark canoe hanging from the rafters and a collection of firearms.
+The main studio, with its spectacular Palladian-style north window, still contains many of the props that were essential to the work of an illustrator, including a birch-bark canoe and a collection of firearms.
 A full-size mural painting, displayed in a soaring 1923 addition, helps tell the story of Wyeth’s career.
 The house, with its country furnishings, reveals a more intimate picture of family life.

 Guided tours of the N.C.
 Wyeth house and studio introduce visitors to the various aspects of Wyeth’s career and to other members of the family, significantly enriching the museum visit.
 Tours depart from the Museum via shuttle on the schedule listed below.